SpectoLabs/hoverfly/readme.md

 Hoverfly is a transparent proxy written in Go.
 It can capture HTTP(s) traffic between an application under test and external services, and then replace the external services.
 Hoverfly uses Redis for persistence.

+## Installation

+You can just grab a binary from releases or you can build it yourself.
+Use [glide](https://github.com/Masterminds/glide) to fetch dependencies with:
+* glide up

+Then, build it:
+* go build
+Run it:
+* ./hoverfly

 ## Configuration